Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-mutable-variables.md

 ### Owner Fields

 These fields can be modified by the owner of the contract.
-They dictate the behaviour of the platform.
+They dictate the behavior of the platform.

 | Field                  | Description                                                                | Type      | Initial value |
 | ---------------------- | -------------------------------------------------------------------------- | --------- | ------------- |